-The first video would be a typical style lesson were the focus is on vocabulary, sentence structure, phrases, grammar and so on.
+The first video would be a typical style lesson where the focus is on vocabulary, sentence structure, phrases, grammar and so on.

-The hosts explain the vocabulary, sentences, and grammar very naturally and the lessons tie together quite nicely.
-I also like that although pinyin is used, it’s not used as the expense of the Chinese characters.
+Lili explains the vocabulary, sentences, and grammar very naturally and the lessons tie together quite nicely.
+I also like that although pinyin is used, it’s not used at the expense of the Chinese characters.

 Lili makes sure to pronounce the words very clearly and several times.
 There are gaps in the videos so that you can practice speaking along with the lessons.
 Sometimes when resources do this, it can feel like the lessons drag on longer than necessary, but I didn’t get this impression from the videos on Chinese For Us.

 While going through the lessons, there was a lot of stuff I learned, even though I had already passed higher level HSK tests.
 There were several instances where I ended up saying “ohhhh” to myself after hearing something in a video.

 These lessons are incredibly thorough – more thorough than I’ve seen anywhere else.